Tran-Antoine/Atosym/README.md

 # Mask

-Mask is a free open source library that helps the user dealing with mathematical expressions.
-The main features (most of them still in development) are the following :
+Mask is a free open source library that helps the user dealing with calculations concerning mathematical expressions (in the form of character strings).
+The main features are the following :

 * Calculation of any series of numbers split by operations (+, -, *, /, ^), giving a reduced result.
-* Calculation of any polynomial, giving the most reduced result.
+* Reduction / Expansion of any polynomial, giving the most reduced result.
 * Calculation of an image from any function with the given x / y / ... values
 * Calculation of the derivative of any function
-* Calculation of the solution(s) of any equation given, containing n variables
+* Calculation of the solution(s) of any system of equations given, containing n variables

 ***